-When I heard all that Jonathan was whining about, I couldn’t help but think, “He’d be nothing like this if anyone pushed him to be a man.”
-The reason Jonathan has never been mature, and probably never will be, is because he grew up in a society that demonizes masculinity, and the man who adopted him is spineless and pussywhipped.
+When I heard all that my adoptive brother was whining about, I couldn’t help but think, “He’d be nothing like this if anyone pushed him to be a man.”
+The reason he has never been mature, and probably never will be, is because he grew up in a society that demonizes masculinity, and the man who adopted him is spineless and pussywhipped.
 I don’t think anything could save him at this point.

 I was a very happy child, though.
 Look at these pictures…

 My daughter and I have a lot in common from when I was her current age.
 I was a happy child – very happy, like she is now.
 I was a momma’s boy, she’s a momma’s girl.
 A lot of the fear I have of how she will grow up stems from the fact that she and I are almost no different at the same age.
 Who she is now – that’s exactly how I was at that age.

 I’ve never once – literally not once – seen a child come from a broken childhood who doesn’t carry some kind of permanent damage from it.
 This includes having stepparents.
 Kids are resilient for a while, but their childhood damage always catches up to them.
 Always!

 It is a miracle – a fucking MIRACLE – that I don’t have a single instance of being arrested, or thrown in jail, or doing drugs, or committing violence against any person, in my past.
 Kids, of either sex, who grow up in broken homes are almost guaranteed to make extremely poor decisions.
 That’s not even mentioning their likelihood of committing suicide.
 The emotional damage IS guaranteed, and the poor decisions are almost just as likely.